Ypertex/blog/content/articles/innovating-our-own-stagnation.md

 But how do you do that, selectively forget a behavior?
 As entire societies at that?
 A behavior that "successfully" has brought us so far?

 Unlearning is tough.
-Just look at the Blockbusters and Nokias of this world that were extremely successful companies once before they got disrupted.
-The behaviors that made them so successful in the first place were the same that killed their business in the end.
+Just look at the Blockbusters and Nokias of this world that once were extremely successful companies before they got disrupted.
+The behaviors that made them so successful in the first place were the exact same that killed their business in the end.
 They missed the right time to unlearn.

 ## So Let's Machine Learn!